zcalusic/sysinfo/README.md

 I couldn't find any self-contained library that would provide set of data/features I needed.
 So another sysinfo was born.

 The purpose of the library is to collect only inventory info.
 No metrics like CPU usage or load average will be added.
 The rule of thumb is, if it's changing during the day, every day, it doesn't belong in the library.

-So far the library has been tested to offer full functionality on the following distros:
+The library should work well on any Linux distribution.
+Here's just a small list of distributions on which the library has been successfully tested.
+If your favorite distro is not on the list, feel free to open an issue and report success.

+- [x] Fedora 28
 - [x] CentOS 6, 7
 - [x] Debian 7, 8, 9, unstable
 - [x] Ubuntu 12.04, 14.04, 16.04, 18.04